 Essential oils can’t stop your body from producing too much thyroid hormone but some oils can help improve the symptoms of hyperthyroidism.

 Frankincense oil has anti-inflammatory, immune-boosting, and pain-relieving properties.
-It also helps repair your skin barrier and treats dry skin.
+It also helps and treats dry skin.
 Rubbing a few drops of frankincense oil on dry skin caused by a hyperactive thyroid could relieve itching and flaking and help skin heal.
 Frankincense oil is quite potent, so dilute it with another soothing oil such as almond oil or jojoba oil before applying.

 If you have anxiety caused by hyperthyroidism, consider the use of lavender oil.
 Lavender oil has been used for centuries as an agent to promote relaxation.
 When diffused in the air, lavender oil has been found to increase feelings of calm and well-being.

-The active ingredient in wintergreen oil, methyl salicylate, is a well-studied pain reliever that works similarly to aspirin.
+The active ingredient in wintergreen oil, methyl salicylate, is a that works similarly to aspirin.
 Wintergreen oil can be used as a topical treatment for aching joints and tired muscles caused by thyroid conditions.

 Pine essential oil may decrease inflammation and treat sore joints when applied on your skin, but current evidence is mostly anecdotal.
 Essential oils should not be ingested.
 Pine oil is toxic.